-Prepared at the Federal Reserve Bank of Dallas based on information collected through May 22, 2015, the Beige Book summarizes comments received from business and other outside contacts.
+Prepared at the Federal Reserve Bank of St. Louis and based on information collected through July 1, the Beige Book summarizes comments received from business and other outside contacts.

 The following is a Fed region-by-region summary of farm sector economic conditions, starting in the Mid-Atlantic and moving west: